Five Year Plan Provides Roadmap for Success

 - Enhance the quality of parks and recreational opportunities

-The goals are divided into two categories—strategic marketing and environmental and ecology.
-Each goal has a corresponding set of objectives with evaluation criteria for each objective.
-The plan is designed to build awareness of the DCCB over the next five years in order to build support for its mission and future efforts.
+The goals were divided into two categories — strategic marketing and environmental/ecology.
+Each goal was given a corresponding set of objectives with evaluation criteria for achieving each objective.
+Adopted for use by the Dallas County Conservation Board in 2017, the plan is largely designed around facilitating increased awareness of the DCCB, its properties, and its programs.